JGohr/Network-Notes/Obsidian/Network Plus Notes/TCP IP.md

     - IP addresses
 	- Subnet mask
     - Default gateway
-    - Dns server
+    - DNS server

-Trivial File Transfer Protocol (TFTP) | 69 | Used as a lightweight FTP for sending congfig files or PXE booting Hypertext Transfer Protocol (HTTP) | 80 | Used for insecure web browsing
+Trivial File Transfer Protocol (TFTP) | 69 | Used as a lightweight FTP for sending config files or PXE booting Hypertext Transfer Protocol (HTTP) | 80 | Used for insecure web browsing
 Post Office Protocol Version Three (POP3) | 110 | Used exclusively for inbound email Network Time Protocol (NTP) | 123 | Used to keep accurate time for clients on a network